Pupil Premium - Holton le Clay Schools

 Pupils who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.

-How many pupils at Holton le Clay Junior School are eligible for the Pupil Premium?
+How many pupils at Holton le Clay School's are eligible for the Pupil Premium?

 Currently 16% of students at Holton le Clay Junior School are eligible for Pupil Premium.